Synthetic personas, built to scale hypothesis & guardrail AI design.

 - unresolvable = clarifying Q

-A research-grounded companion to first-party research.
-Not a replacement.
+A research-grounded companion to our design system.

 If every claim has to cite a real, recent, named source, and the hierarchy is enforced by tooling rather than willpower, the output stops being "AI-generated content" and becomes "AI-generated synthesis of real research."
 Different thing.
 Five rules, in order of how much they matter.